DDD matters not because of its vocabulary, but because it helps teams see model boundaries before the system gets split into services.

 Part I: Strategic Design

-Business subdomains, ubiquitous language, bounded contexts, and team relationship patterns.
+Where to start: business subdomains, ubiquitous language, bounded contexts, and how team shape shapes the model.

 Part II: Tactical Design